The Scientific Meaning of Karma

 The Upanishads, speaking on the theory of karma, illustrate on the cosmic order as something that is carried forever.
 Like, one’s Karma sets a ripple effect across lifetimes from which there is no escape until the storehouse is emptied of one’s negative karma.

-Karma itself as mentioned in the above paragraphs is constructed of words, deeds, and thoughts whose importance has been from time-to-time brought under the limelight by great figures like Mahatma Gandhi, who preached and followed the Isha Upanishad.
+Karma itself as mentioned in the above paragraphs is constructed of words, deeds, and thoughts.
+Its importance has been from time-to-time brought under the limelight by great figures like Mahatma Gandhi.
 He gave form to the three ways of life through the sculptures of three monkeys which say: “Bura Na Bolo, Bura Na Suno, Bura Na Dekho”.

 Kabir Das who had been subjected to immense persecution by both Hindus and Muslims during the medieval era was a devotee and poet whose lips never ceased to take the name of Hari.
 He was one of the few among rares who found in death a revelation to which the masses were largely oblivious.